cgreenhalgh/daoplayer/docs/fileformat.md

 - `pauseIfSilent` - (boolean, default false)
 - `files` - array of file refs (see below)
 - `sections` - array of sections (see below)
+- `unitTime` - duration in sections of a "unit" of the song when dynamically choosing sections.
+Usually one bar, but may be one beat or a small number of beats or bars.
+Defaults to shortest section length.

 File ref is Object with:
 - `path` - file path (string)